o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 Note that a proper depth map would give proper normals so the 3D IBL method may work.
 However, since this tutorial doesn't cover depth, we provide this approximation method via custom IBL.
 {{< /note >}}

-For each pixel, you will essentially perform six raycasts in each of the directions and take the colors of the sky box in those directions.
-Then, you will multiply those colors by how much the texel should light up from lighting in the corresponding directions.
-Adding the colors all together should then give the overall IBL.
+ For each pixel, you will perform a raycast in six directions.
+This gets the colors of the sky box at each direction.
+Then, you will multiply those colors by how much the texel should light up in the corresponding directions.
+Finally, add those together to get the overall IBL.

 1. Open `SixPointLighting.azsli`.